clusterit/orca/README.md

 client must have a running `ssh-agent` with the private key loaded.
 Second, your public key must be installed in the `authorized_keys` of your targeted backend servers.
 If you don't implement your own key store, you have to upload your public key to the `orca` keystore.
-This can be done with `webman` a simple webtool which uses OpenID Connect (OAuth2 for Login) to authenticate the user.
+This can be done with `orcaman` a simple webtool which uses OpenID Connect (OAuth2 for Login) to authenticate the user.
 If this is successful and the user was already authorized for the use of `orca` he can now upload his public keys.